david-f-amorim/Simulating-THG-of-few-femtosecond-pulses-in-a-noble-gas-/README.txt

 22	Ar	275	 yes	f	0.0	0.1-5.1	   no	no	maxw	 INTERRUPTED

-		next steps: go higher in pressure for Ne? [larger steps!] investigate more energies (maybe in steps of 25?); investigate CEO
+		next steps: - go higher in pressure for Ne? [larger steps!]
+			    - investigate more energies (maybe in steps of 25?);
+			    - investigate CEO
 			    => adopt much higher step size to speed up process?
 (0.1 to 5.1 in steps of 0.5?)

+			LOOK INTO OTHER SERVER!

 - plan analysis of pressure scan outputs
 	+ for the different cases, look at beam at saturation point in more detail